Libraries

 iOS

-The Transact iOS SDK can be installed either with the Swift Package Manager or through CocoaPods.
+The Transact iOS SDK can be installed either with the Swift Package Manager via the link to our Github repo as detailed below or via CocoaPods.

 Requirements